nickso9/iSpace/README.md

-  ### The task was to create a social app using Passport, Sequelize, Third-Party API, Handlebars & Express.
+  ### The task was to create a social app.

+  ### Passport, Sequelize, Express, Handlebars, & Cloudinary API.

  #### Make your very own profile---->  [***here***](https://ispaceapp.herokuapp.com/)  <----(Deployed using Heroku)